-If you are a US resident for tax purposes and you have qualified charges and/or gift aid for the corresponding tax year, you will receive a 1098-T form from TCRS at your permanent address in late January.
-You may also obtain your 1098-T online at the TCRS website.
+If you are a US resident for tax purposes and you have qualified charges and/or gift aid for the corresponding tax year, you may access your 1098-T form online in late January at www.1098t.com.
 You may also request a copy to be faxed to you by contacting the Tax Credit Reporting Service Call Center at (877) 467-3821 (Monday – Friday excluding holidays, from 1pm to 11pm PST).

 How can I find the details of the totals reported in boxes numbered 1-6 on my 1098-T?